 The Group places great importance on the development of talents.
 We actively promote on-the-job trainings for the employees at all levels, who are recommended to participate in various training courses, forums and seminars.
-During the Reporting Period, our staff participated in trainings covering areas such as food safety, occupational safety and health, retail technology application, big data analyzing, network safety and other information technologies, property leasing as well as sustainable development, with an aim to enhance their knowledge and working skills, and in turn they can create competitive advantages together with the Group.
+During the Reporting Period, our staff participated in trainings covering areas such as food safety, occupational safety and health, human resources management, retail technology application, big data analyzing, network safety and other information technologies as well as sustainable development, with an aim to enhance their knowledge and working skills, and in turn they can create competitive advantages together with the Group.
 We also provide the employees with different levels of educational subsidies, and encourage them to participate in continuing education and practice life-long learning, so as to achieve continuous self-development.

 In addition to participating in external courses, we also provide new recruit and on-the-job trainings for employees at all levels, covering the topics such as shop operation procedures, customer communication skills, work safety and health.
 Furthermore, managers also visit shops to provide guidance to frontline employees on a regular basis.
-In the face of uncertain COVID-19 development, and under other conditions that may hinder face-to-face communication in the future, we will implement our training programs in a more flexible manner.
-Firstly, the face-to-face training with more interactions will resume when the epidemic is not serious.
-In addition, we will also continue to promote online training and assessment, and make short videos as suitable training topics to continuously provide trainings for employees through the online systems.
+We will continue to implement our training programs in a more flexible manner.
+On the one hand, the face-to-face training with more interactions will resume; on the other hand, we will also continue to promote online training and assessment, and make short videos as suitable training topics to continuously provide trainings for employees through the online systems.